OpenTermsArchive/contrib-versions/Tumblr/Terms of Service.md

 Tumblr provides global products and services and enables a global community for individuals to share and follow the things they love.
 Tumblr's servers and operations are, however, located in the United States, and Tumblr's policies and procedures are based on United States law.
 As such, the following provisions apply specifically to Subscribers located outside of the United States: (1) you consent to the transfer, storage, and processing of your information, including but not limited to Subscriber Content and any personal information, to and in the United States and/or other countries. and (2) if you are using the Services from a country embargoed by the United States, or are on the United States Treasury Department's list of "Specially Designated Nationals," you agree that you will not engage in financial transactions, or conduct any commercial activities using or through the Services (for example, purchasing Premium Themes).

-Submit an infringement notice 20.
+Submit an infringement notice20.
 DMCA Copyright Policy

 Tumblr has adopted the following policy toward copyright infringement on the Services in accordance with the Digital Millennium Copyright Act (the "**DMCA**").
 The address of Tumblr's Designated Agent for copyright takedown notices ("**Designated Agent**") is listed below.
 You may submit a notice under the DMCA using our copyright notice form.